Ekinoxx0/cayo-perico-radar/README.md

-# cayo-perico-radar
+# Cayo Perico Radar (FiveM)

-Cayo Perico radar (FiveM)
+Original idea from Carl Johnson on CodeWalker discord.

-Original idea from Carl Johnson on CodeWalker discord This version activate the Cayo Perico island radar (minimap) only when not in an other interior
+This version activate the Cayo Perico island radar (minimap) only when not in an other interior